This is the multi-page printable view of this section. Click here to print.

 Reference

-• If you create Virtual Server with Rocky Linux or Oracle Linux, additional settings are required for time synchronization (NTP: Network Time Protocol).
-For other Images, it is automatically set and no separate settings are required.
+• When creating a Virtual Server with Rocky Linux or Oracle Linux, additional configuration is required for time synchronization (NTP: Network Time Protocol).
+For other images, it is set automatically and no separate configuration is needed.

-• If you create RHEL and Windows Server before August 2025, you need to modify RHEL Repository and WKMS (Windows Key Management Service) settings.
+• If you created RHEL and Windows Server before August 2025, you need to modify the RHEL Repository and WKMS (Windows Key Management Service) settings.

-For details, refer to Configure RHEL Repo and WKMS.
+For more details, see RHEL Repo and WKMS Configuration.

-This is a list of services that need to be configured in advance before creating this service.
-For details, please prepare in advance by referring to the guide provided for each service.
+This is a list of services that need to be pre-configured before creating the service.
+Please refer to the guide provided for each service and prepare in advance.

 NetworkingSecurity GroupVirtual firewall that controls server traffic